Owner/Trainer/Head Riding Instructor

 Farm Life Today

 The petting zoo was started in 2000, and has travelled to Yellowknife and entertained in the Fairmont Banff Springs Hotel’s grand ball room.
-It is also regular at Edmonton's City Hall on Canada Day, at Northlands Park and at many large venues.
+The zoo has been at Edmonton's City Hall, at Northlands Park, CFB, and at many large venues.
 Many visitors to the farm love to tour the petting zoo in families, through birthday parties, or in school/other groups.
 The mobile petting zoo is a fun way for volunteers to interact with the animals and get to experience many social and equine events.

 Horse Sense is very child and adult friendly, and volunteers are always welcome.
 It’s a safe learning environment, and with so much to do there is always something to learn.
 In such a versatile place something new is always happening, and life is never dull.
 Sonya has made Horse Sense a loving, warm, and safe home away from home for many people.